Plumbing Service Cost Guide: What to Expect & How to Budget

 Plumbing Service Call Fees & Hourly Rates

-Before any wrench is turned, most plumbing companies charge a service call fee — also called a trip charge or diagnostic fee.
+Before any wrench is turned, most plumbing companies charge a service call fee, also called a trip charge or diagnostic fee.
 This covers the plumber's travel time, fuel, and the time spent assessing your situation.
-In 2026, these fees typically range from $99 to $185, though they can stretch to $200 in high-cost metro areas.
+Multiple 2026 industry sources show that most residential plumbing companies charge a service call fee between $75 and $150, though rates can range from $50 to $200, with a national average near $100.
+Thumbtack still reports a wider range of $64 to $275 depending on the issue, and high-cost metro areas typically sit toward the top end.

-If you proceed with the repair, many plumbers will apply the service call fee toward your final bill — always confirm this upfront.
+If you proceed with the repair, many plumbers will apply the service call fee toward your final bill, and some roll it into the first 30 to 60 minutes of on-site work.
+Always confirm this upfront.

 How Hourly Billing Works